Abdelrhmaan17/Your-house/README.md

 # Your-house
-Website contains 9 pages implemented using HTML CSS and JS technologies
+Website contains 9 pages implemented using pure HTML CSS and JS technologies
 + fully responsive for all devices with changing in design to suit all devices
-+ pure HTML, CSS --without any-- bootstrap or similiar techonlogis used
++ pure HTML, CSS __without any__ other techonlogis used
 + Pixel perfect design
++ contain form validation

 ## pages in website
 + Home page